 In addition, NLP technology could have remarkable and innovative uses in the area of prediction.
 This is particularly true as it relates to political and social events, such as terrorism threats which could be identified by monitoring online and phone-based chatter.
 We can also expect to see marked improvements in existing technology, such as language translation apps and mobile apps that include talk-to-type functionalities.

-The potential uses for natural language processing are numerous, and this is one area where SevenTablets’ mobile development team is hard at work, developing new, practical integrations for NLP.
+The potential uses for natural language processing are numerous.
+This is one area where SevenTablets’ mobile development team is hard at work, developing new, practical integrations and applications of natural language processing.
 Our team strives to pioneer new uses for not only NLP but also artificial intelligence (AI), predictive analytics (PA), augmented reality (AR) and virtual reality (VR) in a variety of industries.

 SevenTablets is based in Dallas, with regional offices in Houston and Austin, TX.
 While we work with many local clients in the Texas Triangle, we serve clients nationwide.
 If you’re ready to start building your mobile app, contact the innovative mobile app developers at SevenTablets.